gnugat/redaktilo/doc/03-reference.md

 $file->setCurrentLineNumber(42);
 ```

-Again, you cn make it more explicit:
+Again, you can make it more explicit:

 ```php
 $file->setCurrentLineNumber(LineNumber::absolute(42));